SEIR-7-06/recipe-app-state/README.md

 ...
 ```

-In our case we want to update the `categoryIndex` property in state so we'll pass in an object with a key of `categoryIndex` and set the value to the index coming into the function as a parameter.

-Every component has access to a method called `setState` that we can call to update the component's state object.
+Every class component has access to a method called `setState` that we can call to update the component's state object.

 As a rule, anytime a function is triggered by an event, like a click event, we'll want to use an arrow function in our class.

 We use an arrow function here to ensure that the `this` keyword points the instance of the `MainPage` class.
-If we used a regular ES5 function here, as we are using for our `render` method, the `this` keyword would be lost and we would not be pointing to the `MainPage` instance and we wouldn't have access to `setState`.
+If we used a regular ES5 function here like the `render` method, for example, we end up losing the `this` keyword and we won't be able to do things like `this.setState()`.
 If you're curious try logging out `this` inside the function and see what you get with an arrow function and then with an ES5 function.

-**Now try it out!**
+Now try it out!

 Try clicking on a category in the sidebar and see what happens!

-It works!
-When we click on a category, we see the info for that category show up on the right hand side of the page!
+If all goes well, when we click on a category, we see the info for that category show up on the right hand side of the page!

 But why does this work?